 The principle of Confidentiality

 Confidentiality is more complicated than it use to be.
 Presently, I have three forms of confidentiality.

-A. Story, if you are to speak or write about any other person in the PW have his/her expressed permission before you do so.
+A. Story, if you are to speak or write about any other person in the PW have his/her express permission before you do so.

 B. Video.

 C. Still images.

 Participants are required to sign a confidentiality statement on the questionnaire.
 During the introduction, I remind them of this.
 I state that each of us is free to share anything we want about our own work.
-If we want to mention another person’s name, tell any part of his or her story, or share anything about another person’s work, we are obligated to have the other person’s expressed permission to do so.
+If we want to mention another person’s name, tell any part of his or her story, or share anything about another person’s work, we are obligated to have the other person’s express permission to do so.
 Otherwise, we are expected to hold all of this information confidential.

 These principles support appropriate boundaries, create safety and empower group members.
 Most of us have had to work tremendously hard to develop functional